THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE SEE MY DISCLOSURES. FOR MORE INFORMATION.

-#13.
-Use Bulk Bins
+13. Use Bulk Bins

 Using the bulk bins to buy loose nuts, grains, spices, and seasonings is another way to save.

 Don’t let the word bulk scare you!
 You can buy as much or as little as you need.
 It isn’t a warehouse store where you have to buy a 10-pound container of cinnamon.

-#14.
-Shop At Online Grocery Store
+14. Shop at an Online Grocery Store

-Organic food has become more convenient thanks to several online grocery stores specializing in organic foods.
+Organic food has become more convenient, thanks to several online grocery stores specializing in organic foods.

 Not everyone has access to organic stores or farmer’s markets, so finding organic food on a budget from the convenience of your computer is appealing.

 Ground beef, fresh herbs, dairy products, and various other organic food items can be delivered right to your home with just a click!
 Sometimes these companies will even offer organic coupons or free shipping, making it easier to afford organic food.

-#15.
-Check Out Dollar Stores And Discount Stores
+15. Check Out Dollar and Discount Stores

 While it is not a guarantee that you will find organic food at a dollar store or a discount store like Big Lots, you get lucky from time to time.

 So if you regularly shop at these stores, keep an eye out for organic.
 Every once in a while, you might be able to find organic bread or other pre-packaged food you can buy at a discount.

-#16.
-Look For Sales
+16. Look for Sales

 Paying attention to sales is another easy way to lower your costs.